JosiahMendes/elec50010-2020-verilog-lab/2-verilog-errors/readme.md

 Fix the flip-flop and the test-bench.

 Discussion:

 - Did the compiler suggest there is a problem?

+  *Compiler does not suggest that there is a probelm, have to run simulation to find problems.*

+  FF Problems : Wasn't being triggered by positive edge of clock, was also changed when the input changed.

+  Testbench Problems: Assumed that output should have changed when the clock hadn't got to the next rising edge yet.

 - The test-bench is correct that the FF does not work, but still contains an error.
 How can you detect errors in test-benches?

+    *Detecting errors in the testbench is more difficult, and you need to know the expected behaviour of the module and compare witht the actual simulation output to detect if errors in the simulation are due to the testbench or actual errors.*

 - Both the FF and bench-mark use examples of poor style.
 Try to recognise them, and the errors they might cause.

+    *As the ff is a sequential logic device, it should use the `always_ff` block and use the "non-blocking assignment method `<=` .
+This ensures that the flipflop only changes on the clock edge.
+The testbench does not instantiate the `ff` module in the best way, it assumes the order of the inputs and outputs, it would be better if the inouts and outputs were explictily connected.*

 - The test-bench never modifies `clock_enable`.
 Why might that be a problem?

+    *The ff is not tested for when the clock is disabled, so there may be problems in the logic.*

 v4 - Or gate
 ------------